 This service and learning trip to the Dominican Republic includes service work, a Spanish language course and exploring the beauty of the island.
 Thayer currently partners with IIC (Institute Intercultural del Caribe) and Project Esperanza to achieve our goals of having a meaningful week in a Caribbean Spanish-speaking country.
 Students perfect their Spanish in interactions with the children and through the experience of daily living with Dominican families.

 The goals of this program are to enable student artists to study and appreciate some of the world's greatest works of art and to nurture their own talents with field and studio work under the close supervision of both Thayer Academy faculty and Italian instructors.
 This experience complements Thayer's painting & drawing curriculum for art students.

 Seniors who have taken Latin or who have an interest in archaeology, art, history, or architecture of the ancient world are eligible for this Senior Project trip.
-Regardless of the destination, the trip length is approximately 12 days and takes place during the Senior Project period.
+The trip length is approximately 12 days and takes place during the Senior Project period.

-- Explore modern cities and villages in Athens, Corinth, Nemea, Nauplio, Pylos, Olympia, and Delphi
+- Explore modern cities and villages in Athens, Cape Sounion, Nafplio, Olympia, Delphi, and Zakynthos Island

 - Visit current excavations and talk with real archaeologists as they work in the field (Corinth Excavations and the Agora in Athens)

 - Stand in the shadow the Acropolis, walk in the footsteps of Plato, Pericles, and Hercules, and gaze upon some of the most remarkable works of Greek art

 - Sample Itinerary